 All water hoses in driver or passenger area shall be shielded.

-An auxiliary heater of recirculating type, having a minimum capacity of 60,000 BTU output, shall be installed under the second seat behind the wheel housing.
+An auxiliary heater of recirculating type, having a minimum capacity of 60,000 BTU output, shall be installed aft of rear wheel housing.
 There shall be a grille or guard over exposed heater cores to prevent damage by pupils’ feet.

-Exception: Type A and D vehicles .
+Exception: Types A and D public school buses.

 Front heater with high output and defroster shall be furnished by the chassis manufacturer.